aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/sevenziparchiveentry/_index.md

 Event sender is an [SevenZipArchiveEntry](../../com.aspose.zip/sevenziparchiveentry) instance.

-Does not invoke in multi-threaded mode for LZMA2 entries.
+Does not invoke in multithreaded mode for LZMA2 entries.

 **Returns:**
 [Event](../../com.aspose.zip/event) - an event that is raised when a portion of raw stream compressed